 Municipal government is divided into two branches: legislative and executive.
-Together, the legislative and executive branches form a team to do those things required by law or necessity and custom to provide governance to a community.
-The legislative branch or governing body makes the rules through adoption of ordinances and/or policies and procedures, which are then implemented or acted upon by the executive branch.
-For a city, the governing body is the city council (Alaska Constitution, Article X, Section 8) and for a borough, the governing body is the borough assembly (Alaska Constitution Article X, Section 4).
-The executive power of a municipality is vested in the mayor (AS 29.20.220).
-Alaska Statutes 29.20.050 through AS 29.20.280 and AS 29.20.500 explain how the mayor is elected and what the mayor's powers and duties are.
+Together, the legislative and executive branches form a team to do those things required by law, necessity, and/or custom to provide governance to a community.
+The legislative branch is the municipality's governing body, which makes the rules through adoption of ordinances and/or policies and procedures that are then implemented or acted upon by the executive branch.
+For a city, the legislative governing body is the city council; for a borough, the legislative governing body is the assembly.
+The executive power of a municipality is vested in the mayor.

 General law municipalities are guided in many activities by the provisions of Title 29 of the Alaska Statutes.
 Home rule municipalities, unless Title 29 states otherwise, are guided by the provisions of their home rule charter.
 AS 29.10.200 provides a list of Title 29 chapters that limit the powers of a home rule municipality and prohibit home rule enactments that provide otherwise.
 If there is a question of whether the home rule charter or Title 29 applies it is important to research both to ensure the correct law is applied.
 This may sometimes be complicated and require the assistance of Division of Community and Regional Affairs Local Government Assistance staff and/or your municipal attorney.